Punkweb/punkweb-boards/README.md

 Django forum boards with bbcode support.

+### Documentation

+Check out docs.txt for a detailed list of the state of most of the features in the project.

 ### A note about sceditor (BBCode editor)

 In order to keep this repository clean I am not including the source for the